Valve amplifiers – all about them. An introduction to the technology, what makes them different.

-Ever been streaming audio or on a Skype call and the bandwidth drops so it adapts and uses a lower bit rate?
-The sound just loses some detail and presence.
+Ever been on a Zoom call and the bandwidth drops so it adapts and uses a lower bit rate?
+The sound just loses some detail and presence (and the video goes fuzzy).
 Same sort of thing.

 It’s only the output valves that will need periodic replacement, and they are best replaced as a complete set.

 When you do this, the amp will immediately sound new again.